borispovod/crypti-dapps-docs/Sidechain.md

 Before we can store any data on our sidechain.
 We need to initialize some tables.
 To initialize a table.
 We first need to describe the tables in our database schema.

-Open the **blockchain.json** file in the root folder of your DApp, where you will find an array of objects.
+Open the **blockchain.json** file in the root folder of your dapp, where you will find an array of objects.

 The below example represents the schema of a **blocks** table: